jayfoeelite/custom-agents-orchestrator/memory-bank/decisionLog.md

 - Comprehensive testing before production deployment
 - Quality monitoring triggers upgrade to Sonnet if needed
 - Built-in retry logic and error handling

+[2025-11-16 20:55:30] - Created a public webpage to provide project details and usage instructions.